 Konichiwa!
 My name is Hope and I am a fully qualified and provisionally registered Early Childhood teacher.
 I have been a part of the Farm Friends family since March of 2018 and have loved learning, growing, and thriving in such a unique environment; where children are given a plethora of opportunities to fulfil their urges in nature.

-I am now into my 4th year of teaching and love that I am still learning so much each and every day.
-My favourite part of being a teacher is watching the extraordinary children I care for grow in their capability to be independent, world changing, kind human beings.
+I am now into my 4th year of teaching and love that I am still learning so much every day.
+My favourite part of being a teacher is watching the extraordinary children I care for grow in their capability to be independent, world-changing, kind human beings.
 I value compassion above everything else and hope to inspire the children I teach to do everything with love and understanding.
 I definitely view teaching more as a passion rather than a job.

 Registered Teacher (Currently on Maternity leave)